Z-ajamy/alx-low_level_programming/0x08-recursion/README.md

-returns the length of a string
+returns the factorial of a number